Shark Tank Season 16 Episode 11

 View this post on Instagram

 Mark Cuban has been a mentor for Dude Wipes since their appearance on Season 7, episode 13 of the show in 2015.
-Today they have made donations to non-profit organizations of $250,000 till date and their company has done half a billion dollars in sales till date.
+Today, they have made donations to non-profit organizations of $250,000 to date.
+Their company has done half a billion dollars in sales to date.
 Another hit brand that appeared on Shark Tank.